Naval Information Warfare Center Pacific: History

-SPAWAR in San Diego
+NAVWAR in San Diego

-In 1997, San Diego became the headquarters of the Navy's Space and Naval Warfare Systems Command (SPAWAR), formerly located in the Washington, D.C., area and is now located in the Old Town neighborhood.
-SPAWAR and its subordinate Echelon III Activities provide much of the tactical and non-tactical information management technology required by the Navy to complete its operational missions.
-These include NIWC Pacific, its counterpart, NIWC Atlantic, located in Charleston, South Carolina, along with the SPAWAR Space Field Activity, located in Chantilly, Virginia.
+In 1997, San Diego became the headquarters of the Navy's Space and Naval Warfare Systems Command (SPAWAR), now the Naval Information Warfare Systems Command (NAVWAR), formerly located in the Washington, D.C., area and is now located in the Old Town neighborhood.
+NAVWAR and its subordinate Echelon III Activities provide much of the tactical and non-tactical information management technology required by the Navy to complete its operational missions.
+These include NIWC Pacific, its counterpart, NIWC Atlantic, located in Charleston, South Carolina, along with the NAVWAR Space Field Activity, located in Chantilly, Virginia.

-SPAWAR headquarters in San Diego, CA is registered as an active superfund clean-up site by the EPA.
+NAVWAR headquarters in San Diego, California, is registered as an active superfund clean-up site by the EPA.
 In September 2014, more than 150 employees in the public affairs and engineering departments of SPAWAR's facility in the Old Town neighborhood had to be moved to other spaces within Old Town Campus to avoid toxic trichloroethylene (TCE) vapors.
 Soil and groundwater beneath the Naval site is contaminated with byproducts from World War II era missile and aircraft production.
 TCE is a volatile metal-cleaning agent.
 Since 2011, the Navy has been removing toxic waste, which has reduced TCE levels beneath the building.
 The Navy plans to complete its cleanup by 2018.

 In October 2018, the Navy said it is planning to renovate or redevelop the Old Town site, and issued a Request for Interest to recruit possible private-sector partners in the endeavor.

 Leadership areas

-NIWCP leads in the following areas:
+NIWC Pacific leads in the following areas: